 Similarities Between Psychology and Counseling

 Psychologists and counselors have a similar goal: to help people achieve better mental health, whether through gaining an understanding of the human brain and how it impacts emotions and behavior or through behavioral counseling, addressing problems and thinking patterns through talk therapy and other therapeutic methods.
 Psychologists and counselors must enjoy working with people and should possess strong interpersonal skills, as well as problem-solving and critical-thinking abilities.
-These careers also benefit from similar educational backgrounds, starting with a degree in psychology, such as Maryville University’s Bachelor of Arts in Psychology.
+These careers also benefit from similar educational backgrounds, starting with a degree in psychology, such as Maryville University’s Bachelor of Arts in Psychology online.

 Differences Between Psychology and Counseling

 Though some aspects of their jobs might overlap in a clinical setting, there are plenty of differences between psychology and counseling.
 The degree necessary for practice and the potential career options available are what set them apart.

 Careers in counseling always require a master’s degree.
 For example, an aspiring counselor might pursue a master’s degree in family counseling or social work.
 The right bachelor’s degree helps, but without a master’s degree, it’s not possible to step into a professional counseling career.

 Psychology careers are attainable with a bachelor’s degree, but becoming a psychologist requires a doctoral degree and licensure.
 Aspiring psychologists would be unable to properly identify and diagnose mental health diseases without a doctorate, and they would not be allowed to treat patients without a license.

 Psychology-related careers attainable with a bachelor’s degree include positions related to human behavior, such as market research analyst, survey researcher, or human resources professional.
 In such positions, graduates with a bachelor’s degree in psychology can apply their knowledge of human behavioral patterns.